hisarciklilar/happy-green-space/README.md

 ## Existing Features

-The platform consists of 5 apps:
+The platform curently consists of 3 apps:

-### Landing

-Landing page.
+- Users
+- Forum
+- Plants

+The Users app has the functionality of user registration and login

+The Forum app allows users to post in the forum and also reply to others' posts

+The Plants app allows users to create a list of plants they planted, takes notes about the plant also state whether or not they are happy with the outcome.

-### Garden Gossip Corner
+### Forum

+This is the space for garden gossip!
 Allotment users usually like sharing information with others about plants and tips for success.
 The platform will provide users with a forum space where they communicate with each other.

-### WikiPlant

-Plot holders usually experiment with planting a variety fruit, herb or vegetables but sometimes they may not know enough about different plants, in particular when they are newbies.
-WikiPlant pages will allow users to search for plants and obtain information about when to plant, where, what harvest to expect, etc.

-### My allotment
+### Plants

 A good planting planning requires plot holders to make notes about what they planted and where.
-These notes are likely to get lost or take time to organize.
-Markings left on the planting spots usually get lost too due to rain, wind, or some other external factors.
-The platform provides plot holders with a digital space where they can easily make lists of their plants as well as keeping a wish list for the future plantations.
+HAnd-written notes are likely to get lost or take time to organize.
+The platform provides plot holders with a digital space where they can easily make lists of their plants as well as taking notes about their plants and mark whether or not the plant grew well.

-### Tasks of the month

-This space provides information about the gardening tasks that are recommended to take place in each month.

 ## Data Model